What's New in This Version

 •Support for Thai.
 The Velocity Client supports Thai characters.

 •Configure foreground and background colors on the native screen.
-For more information, see Configuring Project Settings.
+For more information, see Configuring the Settings for Host Profiles.

 New in Velocity 1.2.109